 Here at Clear Peak Accounting, we work with many production companies, particularly in California, helping them plan their business taxes with these forward-thinking considerations.
 It’s truly never too early to explore how tax regulations can support your project, especially in an industry as unique and dynamic as filmmaking.
 Getting a handle on this now can save you headaches and money down the line, allowing you to focus more on the creative aspects of your film.

-Write Off Pre-Revenue Production Costs
+How to Write Off Pre-Revenue Production Costs

 One of the most effective strategies you can use before your film generates revenue involves how you account for your production costs.
 There’s a provision in the tax code, specifically Section 181 of the Internal Revenue Code, that allows qualified film, television, and live theatrical productions to deduct many of their initial costs as current expenses.
 This is a significant advantage because it means you can sidestep the often lengthy process of depreciating or amortizing these costs over several years.